greekgodares/Option-Pricing-Black-Scholes-Monte-Carlo/README.md

 # Mathematical Modeling of Option Pricing

-### Using the Black-Scholes PDE and Monte Carlo Simulation
+## Black-Scholes PDE and Monte Carlo Simulation

-This project studies **European option pricing** using two complementary approaches:

-1. **Black-Scholes PDE** — an analytical approach based on stochastic calculus, partial differential equations, and the no-arbitrage principle.
-2. **Monte Carlo Simulation** — a numerical approach based on simulating a large number of possible future stock-price paths.

-The project also studies the **volatility smile**, which highlights an important limitation of the constant-volatility assumption in the standard Black-Scholes model.

-The mathematical development connects concepts from **differential equations, stochastic processes, probability, and mathematical finance**.
+This project develops a mathematical framework for pricing European options using the **Black-Scholes model** and **Monte Carlo simulation**.

+The project connects:

+- Stochastic differential equations
+- Itô's Lemma
+- No-arbitrage pricing
+- Partial differential equations
+- Heat-equation transformations
+- Laplace transforms
+- Risk-neutral valuation
+- Monte Carlo simulation
+- Implied volatility
+- Volatility smile

+The complete mathematical derivation is provided in the accompanying PDF report.

 ---

-## 1. Introduction
+## 1. Project Overview

-### 1.1 What is an Option?
+The main objective is to understand how the price of a European option can be obtained from both an **analytical** and a **numerical** perspective.

+The project follows two approaches:

+### Analytical Approach

+Starting from the stochastic model for the stock price, the Black-Scholes PDE is derived using Itô's Lemma and a risk-free hedging argument.

+The PDE is then transformed into the classical heat equation, leading to the Black-Scholes closed-form solution.

+### Numerical Approach

+The Feynman-Kac representation expresses the option price as a discounted expected payoff.

+Monte Carlo simulation estimates this expectation by generating a large number of possible future stock-price paths.

+---

+# 2. European Call Option

-An option is a financial contract that gives the buyer the **right, but not the obligation**, to buy or sell an underlying asset at a predetermined price, called the **strike price** $K$, on or before a specified date.
+A European call option gives its holder the right, but not the obligation, to buy an underlying asset at the strike price $K$ at maturity $T$.

-For a European call option, the payoff at maturity is:
+The payoff at maturity is:

 $$
-\operatorname{Payoff}
-=
-\max(S_T-K,0)
+C_T=\max(S_T-K,0)
 $$

 where:

-- $S_T$ = stock price at maturity
+- $S_T$ is the stock price at maturity.
-- $K$ = strike price
+- $K$ is the strike price.

-For example, if $K=100$ and the stock price at expiry is $120, the payoff is:

-$$
-\max(120-100,0)=20
-$$
+If $S_T>K$, the option finishes in the money.

-If the stock price is $80, the payoff is:
+If $S_T\leq K$, the payoff is zero.

-$$
-\max(80-100,0)=0
-$$

-The central question is:

-> **What is the fair price of this option today?**
+The main problem is to determine the fair value of the option before maturity.

-This is the problem addressed by the Black-Scholes framework.

 ---

-## 2. The Black-Scholes PDE

-### 2.1 Modeling the Stock Price
+# 3. Modeling the Stock Price

-The stock price $S_t$ is modeled as a **Geometric Brownian Motion**:
+The stock price is modeled using Geometric Brownian Motion:

 $$
 dS_t